Andrei-Aksionov/TheLastAlgorithmsCourseYouWillNeed/README.md

 Have I mentioned that [FrontendMasters.com](https://frontendmasters.com/) provides you a free access to any 5 course of your choice?
 Yes, this algorighms course is for free.
 So what are you waiting for?
 Steady, ready, go ... :runner:

-# Motivation of this repository
+# Motivation for this repository

 The main caveat of the course (that you might have already spotted) is that it's for fronted developers, so the code is presented in javascript/typescript.
 I don't know any of those, I'm just an average python developer :monkey: